lavin-a/garage61-sso/README.md

 ✅ 8-second timeouts on all API calls
 ✅ Error messages sanitized before display

+## ✨ Features

+- **Unified Identity**: Automatically links Garage61, iRacing, and Outseta accounts
+- **iRacing Auto-Sync**: If user has iRacing linked to Garage61, their iRacing data is automatically synced to Outseta
+- **Field Consistency**: Uses same field names as iRacing SSO (`iRacingUsername`, `IRacingId`) for compatibility
+- **Graceful Fallback**: Works perfectly even if iRacing data is not available
+- **Smart Updates**: Only updates fields that have changed to minimize API calls

 ## 🔄 OAuth Flow

 1. User clicks "Sign in with Garage61" button